Movement & Fitness

 8. Cardiovascular: According to Dr. McGuff, resistance exercise greatly stimulates and strengthens the cardiovascular “aerobic” system.

 9. Simplicity: You don’t need any equipment, tutorials, videos or to learn complicated new exercise variations.
+This makes it one of the best cheap/free alternatives to expensive fitness biohacks.

 10. Fat burning: Activates hormone-sensitive lipase which, in the absence of insulin, stimulates fat burning.